 Participants meeting certain criteria, as defined in the Plan document, are automatically enrolled at 3% of their pay 30 days after their hire date.
 Qualified participants are also eligible for a matching contribution ("Company Match") in amounts determined at the discretion of the Company.
-Matching contributions for each eligible participant were made in 2019 and 2018 at each pay period in an amount equal to 50% of the eligible participant's Section 401(k) contributions, not to exceed a maximum of 6% of the eligible participants' pay.
-An additional Company contribution is made on an annual basis for participants employed at Mitchell Repair Information Company ("Mitchell"), a subsidiary of the Company, at the rate of 2% of such participants' annual pay.
-Eligible Sturtevant-Richmont employees hired prior to December 1, 2019 are eligible for a match equal to 100% of up to 5% of the participants' contributions.
+Company Match contributions for each eligible participant were made in 2020 and 2019 at each pay period in an amount equal to 50% of the eligible participant's Section 401(k) contributions, not to exceed a maximum of 6% of the eligible participants' pay.
+Eligible Sturtevant Richmont employees hired prior to December 2, 2019 are eligible for a match equal to 100% of up to 5% of the participant's contributions.
+Eligible Challenger Lifts employees hired prior to January 1, 2020 are eligible for a match equal to the maximum of 50% up to 6% of the participant's contributions or 100% of the participant's contributions.
+Eligible Pro-Cut employees hired prior to January 1, 2020 are eligible for a match equal to 100% of the first 4% of the participant's contributions.
+Eligible Norbar employees hired prior to January 1, 2020 are eligible for a match equal to 50% up to 6% of the participant's contributions.
+Eligible Car-O-Liner employees hired prior to January 1, 2020 receive a Company contribution of 10% of the participant's eligible compensation.
+A Company contribution is made on an annual basis for participants employed at Mitchell Repair Information Company ("Mitchell"), a subsidiary of the Company, at the rate of 2% of such participants' annual pay.

-Funding - The Company remits participant elective contributions and Company matching contributions as soon as practicable after the elective contributions have been withheld from participant wages; the 2% annual Mitchell contribution is remitted annually.
+Funding - The Company remits participant elective contributions, Company Match and Company contributions as soon as practicable after the elective contributions have been withheld from participant wages; the 2% annual Mitchell contribution is remitted annually.

 Participant Accounts - Individual accounts are maintained for each Plan participant.
-Each participant's account is credited with the participant contributions, Company Match, annual Mitchell contributions, when applicable, and allocation of plan earnings (losses).
+Each participant's account is credited with the participant contributions, Company Match, and Company contributions, when applicable, and allocation of plan earnings (losses).
 Each participant's account is also charged with withdrawals and, if applicable, an allocation of administrative expenses.
 Participants are entitled to their vested account balance.